Sebiworld/AppApi/README.md

 Instead of my Example-class, you can call any other class as well.
 You only need to consider that the called function has to be static.

+> If you don't like that your `Routes.php` is located under `/site/api/Router.php`, you can change that in the module's settings to a custom path if you want to.

 You can also create groups, which makes it a bit easier to create multiple sub-routes for the same endpoint (for example it is a good idea to version your API):

 ```php